Peanut Butter Christmas Cookie Recipe

 - Bake in 350-degree oven for 10 to 12 minutes or until lightly browned.

-- Let cool for a couple of minutes and then press half of a peanut butter cup, cut side down, into each cookie, about 1/2 inch from bottom edges (cookies will crack a little…that's okay!).
+- Let cool for 8-10 minutes and then press half of a peanut butter cup, cut side down, into each cookie, about 1/2 inch from bottom edges (cookies will crack a little…that's okay!).

 - Decorate with frosting to look like baskets!

-Then rolling the balls of dough is fun if you just want to sit back and chat while working away.
-You form little balls, roll it in sugar, and plop it right on a baking sheet.
-After they bake you gently push the chocolate into the bottom of the cookie to form the basket base.
+Then, rolling the balls of dough is fun for those who just want to sit back and chat while working away.
+You form little one-inch balls, roll them in sugar, and plop them onto a baking sheet.
+We prefer to use parchment paper when we bake.